PranayKr/Self-Driving-Car-Projects/README.md

      The lab enviroment can be created with CarND Term1 Starter Kit.
      Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-  c) Clone the below provided Self-Driving Car Simulator Repository
+  c) Clone the Self-Driving Car Simulator Repository
      (https://github.com/udacity/self-driving-car-sim.git)

   d) Install Unity and then load the self-drive-car-sim project in Unity IDE